 Aims and objectives

 Our goal is to explore and make use of the NDNS RP (2008/09-15/16) database to describe and identify the potential relationship between the timing of eating within the day and specific nutrient–carbohydrate intake.
-We aimed at finding patterns of both the amount of consumption and time of consumption for carbohydrate and defining latent groups in the UK adults.
+We aimed at finding patterns of both the amount of consumption and day-time of consumption for carbohydrate and defining latent groups in the UK adults.
 An additional aim is to investigate the association of carbohydrate eating patterns with hypertension and obesity.

 Methods